bberkela/datacert/README.md

   # for the python installation. "'python' is not recognized as an internal or external command, operable program or batch file."
   # Took less than minutes to get to the right path, update pip and confirm that all the other
   # Anaconda items were up-to-date.

+# E2) Warning in Jupyter Notebooks (missing parathenses).
+Easy to fix.
+Me trying to remember print commands from Python after a long day
+# day of work.
+Easy to fix.
+Followed instructions
+  #
+  # File "<ipython-input-23-826950f270bd>", line 2
+    # print myStrong
+  # SyntaxError: Missing parentheses in call to 'print'.
+Did you mean print(myStrong)?

 ########################################################################
 # Was it straightforward to install Python and all of the libraries?